FIWARE/tutorials.CRUD-Operations/README.md

 }'
 ```

-Batch processing uses the `/v2/op/update` endpoint with a payload with two attributes - `actionType=DELETE` means we will delete something from the context and the `entities` attribute holds the `id` of the entities we wish to update.
+Batch processing uses the `/v2/op/update` endpoint with a payload with two attributes - `actionType=delete` means we will delete something from the context and the `entities` attribute holds the `id` of the entities we wish to update.

 If any entity does not exist in the context, the result in an error response.